-Red Nose Shrimp (Caridina gracilirostris) Fish Species Profile
+Red Nose Shrimp (Caridina gracilirostris) Species Profile & Care Guide

 The Red Nose Shrimp is an intriguing animal and a great though somewhat uncommon addition to a home aquarium.
 The combination of their strange swimming style, the weird-looking appearance as well as their cleaning skills puts Red Nose Shrimp between one of the most exciting ornamental species of freshwater and brackish invertebrates.